ddadon10/boulder-tree-api/README.md

 - This project as an exercise, so some technical choice are a way for me to learn about a specific concept.
 - I used Jersey, JAXB and Swagger.
 - I wanted to be focus on the Java Logic, so I used a CSV and not a Database.
 Of course in general it's way better to use a DB.
-- I am very careful about dependencies, it came quickly become a nightmare to manage.
+- I am very careful about dependencies, it can quickly become a nightmare to manage.
 Of course I don't reinvent the wheel, but I always double check before installing a deps.
 ### Technical Highlights
-- Reflection is used to have a very lean orderBy - [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/response/BaseResponse.java#L28)
+- Reflection is used to have a very lean `orderBy` - [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/response/BaseResponse.java#L28)
 - I wanted to practice serialization, so you can send a JSON or XML representation in a `GET` parameter and it will be deserialized automatically.
 I know it's a bit edgy but I had fun.
-Because the whole XML/JSON serialization revolve around JAXB, the solution is pretty lean [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/utils/Utils.java#L11)
+Because the whole XML/JSON serialization revolve around JAXB, the solution is pretty lean - [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/utils/Utils.java#L11)
-- The Datastore heavily rely on the Stream API to load the data from the CSV [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/datastore/DataStore.java)
+- The Datastore heavily rely on the Stream API to load the data from the CSV - [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/datastore/DataStore.java)

 ## Technical things to improve
-- I had to create a `Response` class per resource because otherwise JAXB didn't find the class for unmarshalling because of generic type erasure and @XmlSeeAlso polluted my payload.
-I think it's possible to fix that by tuning JAXB [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/response/GenusResponse.java#L14)
+- I had to create a `Response` class per resource because otherwise JAXB didn't find the class for unmarshalling because of generic type erasure and `@XmlSeeAlso` polluted my payload.
+I think it's possible to fix that by tuning JAXB - [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/response/GenusResponse.java#L14)
 - There is a lot of `if elseif` to manage the different parameter.
 I tried to use reflection to get them dynamically but then I lost all the type safety and the benefits of `@QueryParam`.
-Maybe there is a better way [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/resource/TreeResource.java)
+Maybe there is a better way - [See source code here](https://github.com/dadon-david/boulder-tree-api/blob/master/src/main/java/sh/david/bouldertreeapi/resource/TreeResource.java)
 - Unit testing
 - Many other things